Studio Art Major, B.A.

 101 Hanes Art Center, CB# 3405

 The B.A. degree is intended to expose undergraduate students to a range of studio art ideas and practices.
 Students should choose this degree option if they are seeking a general liberal arts education.
 It is also the most-often-selected degree option when pursuing a double major.
-Second majors are frequent with communication (media and technology studies and production), journalism (design track), biology, drama (costume and set design), and psychology (art therapy), but any field can be augmented by studying the visual arts.
+Second majors are frequent with communication studies (media and technology studies and production), journalism (design track), biology, drama (costume and set design), and psychology (art therapy), but any field can be augmented by studying the visual arts.
 All General Education Foundations, Approaches, Connections, and Supplemental General Education requirements must be satisfied.
-While the major consists of 36 credit hours, students may earn up to 45 credits in the Department of Art that will count toward graduation.
-Credits taken in the Department of Art beyond 45 will not count toward overall graduation requirements.
+While the major consists of 36 credit hours, students may earn up to 45 credits in studio art courses (ARTS) that will count toward graduation.
+Credits taken beyond 45 will not count toward overall graduation requirements.

 - Art History Major, B.A.